jabamaus/jaba/README.md

 - add slnproperty which can address sln sections.
 Particularly useful when used with ExtensibilityGlobals
 - disband VSProj in favour of VSUtilities module
-- add error_line or similar to jaba_error. 'callstack' is cumbersome
 - Add integer type
 - Make it so that all attributes have to have a type?
 - way of validating key in hash attribute